JetBrains/kotlin-web-site/pages/docs/reference/faq.md

 ### Is Kotlin hard?

 Kotlin is inspired by existing languages such as Java, C#, JavaScript, Scala and Groovy.
-The learning curve has been made intentionally low so that people can easily jump on board, reading and writing Kotlin in a matter of days.
+We've tried to ensure that Kotlin is easy to learn, so that people can easily jump on board, reading and writing Kotlin in a matter of days.
 Learning idiomatic Kotlin and using some more of its advanced features can take a little longer, but overall it is not a complicated language.

 ### What companies are using Kotlin?